Make an enquiry

 Gravitate towards the centre

-Only an hour’s flight from the bright lights and bustle of the capital lies the stunning rainforest of Khao Sok National Park.
-Stay at the phenomenal Elephant Hills - a highly ethical conservation project that is a leading light for eco-tourism in Thailand.
-Focused on sustainability and animal welfare, they also deliver a top quality glamping experience with safari-style tents to help you drift off to sleep to the sounds of the jungle.
-Spend a morning getting to know their resident herd of Asian elephants, feeding them their morning snack and watching them enjoy a playful bath.
+A few hours from the bright lights and bustle of the capital lies the protected rainforest of Khao Sok National Park.
+Stay at the renowned Elephant Hills - a conservation-based initiative that’s led the way for ethical wildlife tourism in Thailand.
+Focused on sustainability and animal welfare, visitors can spend time with their resident herd of Asian elephants, watching them feeding and bathing, and learning about their care.
+Their glamping experience is top notch too, with high-end, safari-style tents where you can drift off to sleep in comfort to the sounds of the jungle.

-Head deeper into the National Park, swapping your 4x4 for a longtail boat to reach floating accommodation on the Cheow Lan lake.
-Karst jungle-clad mountains jut out from the azure water, concealing a plethora of wildlife such as gibbons, langurs, hornbills, elephants, and tapirs.
-Trek to caves deep in the jungle, swim directly from your tent’s ‘doorstep’ and kayak to neighbouring inlets.
-Drifting through water on your kayak allows you to silently watch for jungle residents that come close to the water’s edge.
+Head deeper into the National Park by longtail boat to reach Elephant Hills’ floating accommodation on the azure Cheow Lan Lake.
+The jungle-clad karst outcrops jutting from the water are home to a wide array of wildlife, such as gibbons, langurs, hornbills, elephants and tapirs.
+Trek to caves deep in the jungle, swim directly from your tent’s ‘doorstep’, and kayak to neighbouring inlets.
+Drifting through water by kayak, you can quietly watch for wildlife drinking at the water’s edge.

 Beach life